astrellon/simple-tsx-vdom/README.md

 Also the whole thing is one Typescript file so it's pretty easy to manually add it to your own source code.

 ## Features
-- Small file size (about 2.0kb after compression)
+- Small file size (just over 2kb after compression)
-- Simple API.
+- Simple API, controlled via a class that can be subclassed for fine grain control.
-- No dependencies
+- No dependencies.
-- Written in Typescript
+- Written in Typescript.
 - Pure class components, can be changed to non pure with subclassing.
-- Functional components
+- Pure functional components.
 - Diffing process to reduce the number of DOM manipulations.
-- Small RAM footprint, vdom nodes are very simple
 - SVG support
 - Inline styles